wraiford/python-gib/README.md

 ## Running Tests

-To run the unit tests, navigate to the root directory of the project (the directory containing `setup.py`) and execute the following command in your terminal:
+To run the unit tests, navigate to the root directory of the project (the directory containing `setup.py`) and execute the following command in your terminal.
+This command uses the `unittest` test runner to discover and run all tests within the `python_gib/tests` directory.

 ```bash
 python -m unittest discover -s python_gib/tests